oat-sa/extension-tao-task-queue/README.md

 If you want to specify the queue the task should be published to, implement `\oat\taoTaskQueue\model\QueueAssociableInterface` in your action or use `$queueService->linkTaskToQueue(CompileDelivery::class, 'queue_name');` in your updater script.

+If you want to use the task id or even the entire task object inside of your Action class, you can use `\oat\taoTaskQueue\model\Task\TaskAwareInterface` and `\oat\taoTaskQueue\model\Task\TaskAwareTrait`.

+If you want to define parent-child relation between tasks, you can use `\oat\taoTaskQueue\model\Task\ChildTaskAwareInterface` and `\oat\taoTaskQueue\model\Task\ChildTaskAwareTrait`.
+Simply create the new child task as usual inside of your task and save the child id calling `$this->addChildId($childTaskId);`
+The worker is able to recognise whether the task has children or not and it sets the status of the parent task accordingly.
+Once every child task has been processed, the status of the parent task will be set
+ - to `completed`: if all children have completed status.
+ - to `failed`: if there is at least one failed child.

+A specific interface named `\oat\taoTaskQueue\model\Task\RemoteTaskSynchroniserInterface` can be used if you want to synchronise the status of your task with the status of a remote task.
+The worker can recognise this interface and run this task until it receives `completed` or `failed` status.

 #### Working with Task Log component

 Mostly, it can be used when the queue is used as Sync Queue and you want to get the status and the report for a task: